List on Bids44 →

 ServiceCostTradeoff

-Annual running cost estimate: ₹2,500-4,500 budget for deep cleaning and minor wear-and-tear at this age.
-A major repair, like partial foam replacement, is likely only considered for very high-value models in years 5-7.
+Annual running cost estimate: ₹2,000-₹4,500 budget for professional deep cleaning and minor cover upkeep at this age, plus one major repair (like foam or spring work) likely in years 5-7.

 Known Issues — Reported by Real Duroflex Mattress Owners